 Building raised beds can be expensive and it does take time to build them and fill them.
 They can also fix a whole host of gardening problems and for us at Little Sprouts, they work.

-- Raised beds are beautiful!
+Raised beds are beautiful!
 I love the look of the cedar ours are built with.
-I love wood.
+It’s beautiful and I love wood.
 I love decorated beds and plain ones and everything in between.
 They are works of art.

 Cheap raised garden beds

 You can use scrap materials to save money on raised beds.
 Most fence panels are cedar, if you find a discarded privacy fence or other discarded wood, you can build raised beds out of scraps.
 Check out how we built cheap raised beds for our preschool garden.